ExitValue.ai

 Outcomes measurement separates premium practices from average ones.
 Buyers increasingly want to see standardized outcome measures (PHQ-9 for depression, GAD-7 for anxiety, treatment plan adherence rates).
 Practices that can demonstrate clinical effectiveness command higher valuations.

-Want to know what your mental health business is worth?
+Estimate your mental health business value

 Frequently Asked Questions